 Lemon Curd Frosting:

-- 2 8 ounces packages cream cheese (regular or Neufchatel)
+- 16 ounces cream cheese (regular or Neufchatel) (2 8-ounce packages)

-- Preheat oven to 350 degrees.
-Line cupcake tins with 18 paper liners.
+- Preheat oven to 350 degrees F. Line cupcake tins with 18 paper liners.

 - Combine cake flour, baking powder, and salt in a medium mixing bowl.
 Set aside.

 - Using a hand mixer, cream butter and lemon rind together.
 Add granulated sugar, beating for a couple of minutes until light and fluffy.
 Add lemon juice and beat for another minute.
 Add egg yolks two at a time, beating thoroughly after each addition.
 Add dry ingredients alternately with milk to the butter mixture, a small amount at a time, scraping down sides of bowl as needed.
 Beat until well combined, smooth, and creamy.